FAQs

 The most common orthopaedic injuries are sprains and strains, fractures, and dislocations.
 Injuries can occur when playing indoor or outdoor sports or while exercising.
 Sports injuries can result from accidents, inadequate training, improper use of protective devices, or insufficient stretching or warm-up exercises.

-What is the success rate of outpatient total hip and knee replacement?
+What is the success rate of hip and knee replacement surgeries?

 What are the benefits of outpatient hip and knee replacement?